shirgoldbird/personal_budget/README.md

 - Python 3.8 or higher
 - A Teller API account with certificates (for production use)
 - A Google Cloud Platform account with Sheets API enabled
-- A Google Sheet set up with a "Transactions" tab
+- A Google Sheet set up and shared with the GCP service account

 ### Set up Teller